clemsos/duangish.github.io/index.md

 #A conversation about Chinese Technology Culture.

-#### Duang is a discussion platform to share research and expertise about the unfolding of technological culture in China and its relevance for global actors.
+### Duangish is a discussion platform to share research and expertise about the unfolding of technological culture in China and its relevance for global actors.

 ## Channels